Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @note
-The objective of this section is to load both a suitability map and a Digital Elevation Model (DEM) with `quetzal::geography::landscape` and prepare their integration into the simulation framework with `quetzal::expressive` by dynamically modulating the suitability value as a function of the elevation.
+The objective of this section is to load both a suitability map and a Digital Elevation Model (DEM) with `quetzal::geography::landscape` and prepare their integration into the simulation framework with `quetzal::expressive` by dynamically modulating the suitability value as a function of the local elevation.

 ## Why separating Elevation from Suitability ?

 It is a common approach to pack a wealth of information into a sole raster file.
-For instance, this cam involve using a single friction file and designating ocean cells with NA values, and obstacles for dispersal with values of 1.
-Another way is to try to inject elevational data in the suitability map during the Ecological Niche Modeling step.
+For instance, this can involve using a single friction file and designating ocean cells with NA values, and obstacles for dispersal with values of 1.
+Another way is to try to inject elevational data into the suitability map during the Ecological Niche Modeling step.

 While these approaches are feasible and occasionally advantageous, they do not consistently represent the optimal or most adaptable solution.